The Chronicles of Thomas Covenant: Peoples and creatures of the Land

 The Griffins are winged lions.
 They are sometimes ridden by ur-viles.

 The Haruchai are a hardy race of warriors living in the Westron Mountains, west of the Land.
 The Haruchai shun the use of weapons or magic, taking pride in their own physical prowess and the purity of their service, which is never given lightly.
 They have the ability to communicate amongst themselves via telepathy, and each can access the combined memories of their entire race.
 Outwardly stoic, even seemingly emotionless, they could also be considered arrogant in their beliefs.
 It is revealed on several occasions that the Haruchai are a deeply passionate race, capable of swearing a lifetime's worth of service if sufficiently moved.

 The Insequent are a mysterious race of people who dwell to the west of the Land.
 Each Insequent has a unique and very focused skill that can seem magical or superhuman.
 These skills range from invisibility, virtual invulnerability or even time travel.
 They have an almost dismissive disdain for the Haruchai and a bitter and long-standing rivalry with The Elohim, which has not yet been fully explained.
 They rarely reveal their true names, but prefer to be identified by their titles.
 So far only four Insequent have appeared in the stories: The Mahdoubt, the Harrow, the Theomach and the Ardent.
-A fifth, the Vizard, is referenced by several other characters, and a sixth—the Auriference—is mentioned briefly by the Ardent, although both the Vizard and the Auriference are believed to be deceased.
+A fifth, the Vizard, is referenced by several other characters, and a sixth—the Auriference—is mentioned briefly by the Ardent, although both the Vizard and the Auriference are believed to be deceased; however, it was revealed that the Auriference had been consumed by She Who Must Not Be Named.
+She was released from that fate by Linden Avery, and absorbed by an Ur-Vile.